-Insights for Education envisions staged growth between 2019 – 2023 and is prototyping our approach through two phases: a first global thematic focus on the developmental and learning sciences and their influence on how children learn.
+Education.org envisions staged growth between 2019 – 2023 and is prototyping its approach through two phases: a first global thematic focus on the developmental and learning sciences and their influence on how children learn.
 This focus has been chosen with input from national education and agency leaders, as more of the same will not drive sufficient progress towards global and national learning objectives.
 A second phase is envisioned to focus on out of school children.

 To establish an approach for linking global and country-level evidence and use, a collaboration in Kenya is in development.
 The effort ensures implementers are engaged from the start, that work addresses relevant real-world problems, and that outputs can be effectively embedded into current processes.

 This collaborative effort was launched with a rigorous diagnosis of the current situation and aims to:

 · Map and mobilise stakeholders and networks essential for impact

 · Initiate the global and local inclusive education evidence framework to elevate frontline voices